 Key is the development and improvement in wafer inspection strategies which traditionally rely on optical techniques.
-More recently, e-beam based inspection is gaining increased attention.
-Although it looks very promising for finding small defects, it comes with a major drawback: a dramatic increase of the time needed for inspecting the full wafer – calling for solutions for enhanced tool productivity and throughput.
+More recently, e-beam-based inspection is gaining attention.
+It looks very promising for finding small defects.
+But it comes with a major drawback: a dramatic increase of the time needed for inspecting the full wafer.
+This calls for solutions for enhanced tool productivity and throughput.

 In this way, defectivity inspection data obtained with scanning electron microscopy, broadband plasma optical and e-beam technologies could already be successfully correlated with data obtained from electrical measurements.
-The electrical tests were carried out on large-area ruthenium-metallized serpentine structures that allowed to measure electrical opens (and hence bridges in the resist).
+The electrical tests were carried out on large-area ruthenium-metallized serpentine structures.
+These allowed to measure electrical opens (and hence bridges in the resist).

 Mask technology: another key enabler to fully exploit high-NA EUV lithography

 Now that progressively smaller features are being printed, deviations from the ideal mask are increasingly impacting the final wafer pattern.
-Mask specific challenges therefore need to be addressed.
+Mask-specific challenges therefore need to be addressed.
 These include, amongst others, a reduction of the mask 3D effects, an enhanced understanding of the mask lifetime and of its contribution to printing stochastic failures.
-On top of that, the introduction of anamorphicity within the high-NA EUVL optical system brings along additional complexities to the mask industry.
+The introduction of anamorphicity within the high-NA EUVL optical system brings along additional complexities to the mask industry.

 New absorber materials for reduced mask 3D effects

-Today’s EUV masks consist of a ~300nm thick reflective multilayer stack, formed by 40 to 50 alternating layers of silicon (Si) and molybdenum (Mo), capped with a thin ruthenium layer.
+Today’s EUV masks consist of a ~300nm-thick reflective multilayer stack.
+This is formed by 40 to 50 alternating layers of silicon (Si) and molybdenum (Mo), capped with a thin ruthenium layer.
 On this stack, the absorber made of tantalum-boron-nitrate (TaBN) carries the pattern.

-Current Ta-based absorbers are typically about 60-70nm thick, designed to absorb a sufficient amount of light.
+Current Ta-based absorbers are typically about 60-70nm thick.
+They're designed to absorb a sufficient amount of light.
 This thickness is large compared to the 13.5nm exposure wavelength of the light.
-Consequently, light that hits the mask under a certain angle of incidence (centered around 6° in conventional EUV lithography) and reflects from the multilayer is sensitive to the 3D topography of the ‘thick’ mask, undergoing for example multilayer- and absorber-induced phase deformations.
+Consequently, light that hits the mask under a certain angle of incidence (centered around 6° in conventional EUV lithography) and reflects from the multilayer is sensitive to the 3D topography of the ‘thick’ mask.
+For example, it can undergo multilayer- and absorber-induced phase deformations.
 This distorts the aerial image – the pattern of light that finally is transferred in the photoresist – and reduces its image contrast.

 Originally, innovations in source illumination and mask design were applied to compensate for the mask 3D effects.
 In recent years, attention is shifting towards improving the mask material as the parameter to control mask 3D effects on the wafer and thus help to increase high-NA DOF.

-For each of the material types, thickness optimization is required to give the best imaging trade off.
+For each of the material types, thickness optimization is required to give the best imaging trade-off.
 Imec is performing a material down-selection to find the most promising of these materials.
-New mask architectures based on these materials are expected by end of the year – to be tested on the current EUV scanners at imec.
+New mask architectures based on these materials are expected by end of the year.
+They will be tested on the current EUV scanners at imec.

 Here comes the anamorphic mask